 If it’s possible, look for a model that has a wide mouth so you can easily fit a brush inside to reach everything, or you can flip it inside out to clean and dry it.
 Also, make sure it’s easy to take the hose and mouthpiece apart so you can clean every part of them.

 A quick-release hose is great because it lets you disconnect the tube from the bladder quickly and easily to clean it or swap parts out.
 If it doesn’t have a quick-connect mechanism, it’ll be more difficult to clean the hose thoroughly.
 Generally, a flip-top model that you can turn inside out and put in the dishwasher is the easiest to clean completely.

 Compatibility of the Hoses

-Ideally, you want the hose to have a quick-release mechanism that is vertically oriented.
+Ideally, you want the tube to have a connection mechanism that is vertically oriented.
 Some model’s hoses are horizontally oriented, and they have specific attachments.
 This limits what hoses you can switch out and use with your bladder.
-If your model has a quick-release mechanism that is compatible with other hoses and attachments, but it has a horizontal orientation while others have a vertical orientation.
-If you try to switch out your hoses to one that has a vertical orientation, it’ll stick out to the side instead of sitting up and down.
+If your hydration bladder has a connection mechanism that is compatible with other hoses and attachments, but it has a horizontal orientation while others have a vertical orientation.
+If you try to switch out your hoses to a bladder that has a vertical orientation, it’ll stick out to the side instead of sitting up and down.
 This can create an issue with the durability, and it can shorten its lifespan.

 The top of a fold top style model flips up and folds over.
 When you fold it over, you slide a think closing mechanism over the fold to secure it closed.
 The opening is usually fairly wide, which allows you to easily fill them from your tap, shallow streams, or areas with limited water sources.
 The opening itself has a very slender profile, so you don’t need deep water to fill it properly, which is a huge advantage in areas where you have limited resources.
 Additionally, you can usually turn this type inside out to clean and dry it easier because you can reach everything with a brush or with your hand.